Rex Tillerson Once Said People Would Die If Donald Trump Went Unchecked, Nikki Haley Claims

 In an interview with The Post, Haley also reportedly rejected Democratic efforts to impeach the president, noting that while she disagrees with the president seeking political investigations from foreign nations, she does not believe that Trump committed any impeachable offenses.

-Haley also reportedly detailed a few disagreements she had with the president, including in 2015 when the then-governor dealt with the murder of nine black people attending church in Charleston, South Carolina by a white supremacist.
-Haley says she called the president – who in the past had attributed to violence by white supremacists as violence by “both sides” – to express disagreement.
+Haley also reportedly detailed a few disagreements she had with the president, including one in 2015.
+At the time, the then-governor had to deal with the case of a white supremacist who killed nine black people in a church in Charleston.
+Haley says she called the president – who in the past had attributed violence by white supremacists as violence by “both sides” – to express disagreement.

 As The Washington Post noted, Haley had never made any of that disagreement public.